-Amendment to the risk factors of the Universal registration Document of Crédit Agricole S.A.

-Following the publication of its new Medium term Plan on 22 June 2022, the paragraph 1.1.5 a) of the risk factors section of the Universal Registration Document of Crédit Agricole S.A. related to risk factors pursuant to the achievement of the Medium-Term Plan target is modified according to the appendix 1.
+Following the announcement by Crédit Agricole S.A. of its new Medium term Plan "2025 Ambitions" on 22 June 2022 (the "2025 Medium-Term Plan"), Crédit Agricole S.A. draw investors' attention on the following risk factors relating to the achievement of the 2025 Medium-Term Plan targets.